itsdevcoffee/overSquad/README.md

-# react-express-boilerplate
+# OverSquad
-React / Express boilerplate with React Router, Sass, ES2015 on client and server-side configured.
+Create a team with your friends and discover the best match ups again your enemies.